 Knowing the ins and outs of your psoriasis may ease flare-ups and even prevent them.
 Your symptoms will depend on the specific type you have.
 Signs of plaque psoriasis, the most common kind, include:

 Patches of red, inflamed skin.
-These are often covered with loose, silver-colored scales.
-These plaques may be itchy and painful.
-They may sometimes crack and bleed.
-In severe cases, they grow and merge into each other, making large areas of inflamed skin.
+These are often covered with loose, silvery scales.
+They may be itchy and painful, even crack and bleed.
+In serious cases, they grow and run into each other, making large areas of irritated skin.

 Fingernail and toenail problems.
 Your nails may change color or become pitted.
 They may also begin to crumble or detach from the nail bed.

 Scalp problems.
-Patches of scales or crust may form on your scalp.
+Patches of scales or crust may form on your head.

-Immune system problems seem to be the underlying cause of psoriasis.
-But certain triggers may make your symptoms worse or cause flare-ups.
+Problems with the immune system seem to be the cause of this condition.
+But certain triggers may make your symptoms worse.
 They include:

 - Lithium, a treatment for bipolar disorder

 - Some beta-blockers, used to treat high blood pressure and heart disease